Lab

 zhen0355@d.umn.edu

-Projects: Ecological momentary assessment and adults with autism; Emotional abuse and forensic interviewing; Emotional abuse and physical health; Emotional abuse perceptions; Trauma-sensitive yoga with First Nations
+Projects: Ecological momentary assessment and adults with autism; Emotional abuse and physical health; Emotional abuse perceptions; Trauma-sensitive yoga with First Nations

 Lab logo, which comprises the words "Mind-Body Trauma Care" written in gently-slanted, black front layered on top of overlapping off-gray, almond-shaped, intersecting petals that form an abstract lotus flower